 Startups don’t fail because of lack of ideas.
-They suffer and eventually fail because of lack of structure.
+They suffer and eventually fail because of unclear rule book / structure.

 Many founders operate through WhatsApp groups, verbal agreements, and consensus-based decisions.
 It feels fast.
 It feels collaborative.
 But when something goes wrong, the same system produces confusion, memory battles, and blame games.